ElinaBoman/lucias_dog_walk_AB/README.md

 - Go to GitHub repository that you would like to fork.
 To
   find the repository, search for the repository URL inside the search bar
 - At the top of the site in the right corner of repository page there should be a button called "Fork".
-Click this button.
+Click this button
 - Choose where you would like to fork the repository
 - GitHub will then create a clone of repository at choosen location.
 By default you should be directed to forked repository inside your gitHub account